Star Trek: Discovery: Alex Kurtzman and Michelle Paradise

 After Kurtzman took over, the second season was on track for a January 2019 premiere.
 There was enough of a delay in production that CBS extended the season's episode count to 14 as a way to amortize the cost of the delays.
 In February 2019, shortly after the season premiere, the series was renewed for a third season with writer Michelle Paradise promoted to co-showrunner alongside Kurtzman.
 In October 2019, Kurtzman said the third season would consist of 13 episodes.
 Active development on a fourth season had begun by January 2020, and it was officially announced in October.
 Also in October, Kurtzman was asked how long he intended for Discovery to continue, especially with other streaming series being cancelled during the COVID-19 pandemic, and said there were "years and years left on Discovery".
 He noted the precedent of several previous Star Trek series running for seven seasons each.
-A 10-episode fifth season was ordered in January 2022 and was expected to be released in 2023.
-However, Paramount announced in March 2023 that the season would debut in early 2024 and would be the last for the series.
-This decision came amid cost cutting for Paramount's streaming content.
-The season's planned ending was being updated to better conclude the series.
+A 10-episode fifth season was ordered in January 2022.
+Paramount announced in March 2023 that the season would be the last for the series, which came as a surprise to the cast and crew who expected to make at least one or two more seasons.
+The decision came amid cost cutting for Paramount's streaming content.
+The season's ending was updated so it could better serve as a series finale.

 Writing

-The series' writers room is based at Kurtzman's Secret Hideout offices in Santa Monica.
+The series' writers room was based at Kurtzman's Secret Hideout offices in Santa Monica.
 The titular ship was named after Discovery One from 2001: A Space Odyssey, NASA's Space Shuttle Discovery, and "the sense of discovery... what [that] means to Star Trek audiences who have been promised a future by Gene Roddenberry where we come together as a planet and seek new worlds and new alien races to explore and understand".

 Fuller wanted to differentiate Discovery from previous Star Trek series by taking advantage of the streaming format of All Access and telling a single serialized story across the entire first season, inspired by the general change in television to tell those kinds of stories rather than the "new destination-based adventure each week" format mostly used in previous Star Trek series.
 Fuller had been one of several writers during the 1990s pushing for Deep Space Nine and Voyager to move towards this style.
 The producers wanted to build towards Roddenberry's Star Trek ideals and show that "you can't simply be accepting and tolerant without working for it", and chose to ignore Roddenberry's longstanding rule that Starfleet crew members not have significant conflict with one another.